tsupplis/ccpm86-y2k/README.md

 # Concurrent CP/M-86 & Concurrent DOS Y2K Patches

 This projects regroups patch versions of Concurrent Y2K OS utilties.
+It is also the premises for a full rebuild of Concurrent CP/M-86 3.1 starting with independent utilities.

 Currently the supported OSes are
 - Concurrent CP/M-86 3.1